ssmousav1/bettermode-vite/README.md

 # Social Media App

-This is a modern social media application built with React, TypeScript, and Vite, using React Router for navigation and Tailwind CSS for styling.
+This is a modern social media application built with React, TypeScript, and Vite, using React Router for navigation, Tailwind CSS for styling, shadcn/ui for pre-built components, and designed with the assistance of v0 AI.

 ## Features